OSEGermany/git-internals-doc/text/s2-c09-rebasing.md

 The rebase command is one of the most useful and unique in the git workflow.
-To learn more about some spiffy things you can do with it, check out the [History Manipulation] and [Advanced Merging] sections.

 - [git rebase](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-rebase.html)
 - [git reset](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-reset.html)